shaduf/plugins/README.md

 # plugins
-all plugins for IDA
+ReadInformationInstruction plugins for IDA,
-read information from current address
+It read information from current address.